Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Experiments

 \squishend

-\paragraph{Offline and online results} Table~\ref{tab:industry_results} displays the results of our offline and online experiments for Unified Embedding.
+\paragraph{Offline and online results} \Cref{tab:industry_results} displays the results of our offline and online experiments for Unified Embedding.
 It was applied to production models with vocabulary sizes spanning from 10M to 10B.
 We observe substantial improvements across all models.
-Note that the offline metrics and the key business metrics for different models may be different, and the gains are not directly comparable.
-For offline, the models are evaluated using AUC (higher is better), Recall@1 (higher is better), and RMSE (lower is better).
-From these experiments, we found it provides greater benefits in scenarios where (i) the vocabulary sizes for features are larger, and (ii) the vocabulary is more dynamic (e.g., suffers from a high churn rate).
+Note that the offline metrics and the key business metrics for different models can be different, and the gains are not directly comparable.
+For offline metrics, the models are evaluated using AUC (higher is better), Recall@1 (higher is better), and RMSE (lower is better).
+From these experiments, we found that feature multiplexing provides greater benefits when (i) the vocabulary sizes for features are larger, and (ii) the vocabularies are more dynamic (e.g., suffers from a high churn rate).
 For instance, an overwhelming number of new short-form videos are produced daily, creating a large and dynamic vocabulary.